Unsourced Multiple Access With Random User Activity: Random-Coding Bound

 \subsection{Application to Slotted ALOHA With Multi-Packet Reception}

 Our random-coding bound can also be applied to SA-MPR to investigate the resulting \gls{MD}--\gls{FA} trade-off.
-Consider an \revisee{SA-MPR} scheme where a length-$n$ frame is divided into $L$ slots, and where each user chooses randomly a slot in which to transmit.
+Consider an SA-MPR scheme where a length-$n$ frame is divided into $L$ slots, and where each user chooses randomly a slot in which to transmit.
 For $K_{\rm a}$ active users, the number of users transmitting in a slot follows a binomial distribution with parameters $(K_{\rm a},1/L)$.
 The \gls{PMF} of the number of active users in a slot, $\rv{K}_{\rm {SA}}$, is given by

 Existing analyses of slotted ALOHA usually assume that the decoder can detect perfectly if no user, one user, or more than one user have transmitted in a slot.
 Furthermore, it is usually assumed that a collision-free slot leads to successful message decoding.
-However, the more the slots, the shorter the slot length over which a user transmits its signal, and, hence, the higher the impact of the additive noise.
-To account for both detection and decoding errors, in Corollary~\ref{coro:slotted_ALOHA} below we apply the decoder introduced in~\eqref{eq:decoder_Ka'} in a slot-by-slot manner, and obtain a random-coding bound similar to Theorem~\ref{thm:RCU_unknownKa}.
+However, \revise{in the presence of noise, single-user decoding in a collision-free slot may fail.
+Furthermore, the more the slots, the shorter the slot length over which a user transmits its signal.
+In this case, the single-user code becomes shorter and thus less resilient to noise.} To account for both detection and decoding errors, in Corollary~\ref{coro:slotted_ALOHA} below we apply the decoder introduced in~\eqref{eq:decoder_Ka'} in a slot-by-slot manner, and obtain a random-coding bound similar to Theorem~\ref{thm:RCU_unknownKa}.

 \begin{corollary}[Random-coding bound for SA-MPR] For the Gaussian \gls{MAC} with the number of active users distributed according to $P_{\rv{K}_{\rm a}}$ and frame length $n$, an SA-MPR scheme with $L$ slots can achieve the \gls{MD} and \gls{FA} probabilities given in~\eqref{eq:eps_MD} and \eqref{eq:eps_FA}, respectively, with codebook size $M$, codeword length $n/L$, power constraint $PL$, and per-slot number of active users distributed according to $P_{\rv{K}_{\rm {SA}}}$ defined in~\eqref{eq:PMF_Ka_perSlot} (i.e., $P_{\rv{K}_{\rm a}}$ is replaced by $P_{\rv{K}_{\rm {SA}}}$ in \eqref{eq:eps_MD} and \eqref{eq:eps_FA}). \end{corollary}